a-b-street/abstreet/docs/design.md

 	- a line of cars moving through a stop sign looks jittery right now. correct or not?

 Unclear how to nicely let the test inspect stuff every tick.

+## Per-car properties

+Need to associate car length between driving and parking sims.

+---> could store this in master Sim; after all, there will be some more permanentish stuff like agent/building/trip/owned car soon
+	- but soon need to bundle things together and pass less params everywhere
+- or stash in parking sim, transfer to driving, and back later